airgap-it/airgap-vault/README.md

 $ npm run install-build-dependencies
 ```

-## Translation Service
+## Translations

 We use [Transifex](https://www.transifex.com/) for the application translations.

 If you want to contribute with translating the application you can do so by going to the [AirGap Transifex](https://explore.transifex.com/airgap/airgap/) page.

+### Updating translations

 To import the translations from Transifex to the application, first you will need to install the transifex-cli.
 You can do so by creating a directory of your choice and intalling in it the package globally by running: